Prospective food service operators can obtain the relevant forms and applications.

+The public may access food service inspection results online through our Restaurant Inspections web page, which is updated monthly.
 Every food service establishment in the county is listed.
 Prospective patrons may learn if their restaurant of choice has a satisfactory inspection history.
-The website is updated weekly.